PetyaKatsarova/born2broot_42/README.md

 **************** CONFIG THE VM ************************

+.
 Part 4.1 - Installing Sudo
-First type su - to login in as the root user.
+.. su - to login in as the root user.
-Then type apt-get update -y
+.. apt-get update -y
-Then type apt-get upgrade -y
+.. apt-get upgrade -y
-Then type apt install sudo
+.. apt install sudo
-Then type usermod -aG sudo your_username to add user in the sudo group (To check if user is in sudo group, type getent group sudo)
+.. usermod -aG sudo your_username to add user in the sudo group (To check if user is in sudo group, type getent group sudo)
-Type sudo visudo to open sudoers file
+.. sudo visudo to open sudoers file
-Lastly find - # User privilege specification, type your_username      ALL=(ALL) ALL
+.. find - # User privilege specification, type your_username      ALL=(ALL) ALL

 ************* Installing and Configuring SSH (Secure Shell Host) ***************